PGWelch/speedregions/docs-pandoc.md

 		"children" : [ ]
 	}

-## FeatureCollection format
-A featureCollection should only contain Polygon or MultiPolygon geometry types.
-Each feature should have a **regiontype** property which links to the speed rules.
-RegionType could refer to a geographic area - e.g. London - or a type of geographic area (e.g. 'big city').
-Multiple features can therefore have the same regionType, there is no requirement for it to be a unique value.

-The order of a feature in the featureCollection is used as its priority when assigning an area (technically a leaf node in the spatial tree) to a region.
-If, for example, you have a featureCollection containing polygons for United Kingdom, Central London and Outer London, your first feature should be the smallest - Central London - followed by Outer London (which Central London sits within) and then the United Kingdom.
-The order within the collection is therefore used to model overlapping polygons where one polygon sits within another.

-## Using with Graphhopper
-The integration with Graphhopper is currently experimental and available for car speed profile only.
-Full integration within the Graphhopper project is planned.
-See the projects com.opendoorlogistics.speedregions.experimental.gh0.5 and com.opendoorlogistics.speedregions.experimental.ghlatest
-to build a car profile graph using speed regions with Graphhopper 0.5 and Graphhopper latest release (version 0.7 as of 28/9/2016).

-To build a Graphhopper graph using speed regions, build the project using Maven and run from the command line as shown [here](http://www.opendoorlogistics.com/tutorials/tutorial-vi-advance-configuration/building-road-network-graphs/) but with one of two sets of additional command line arguments:

-* Using an UncompiledSpeedRules file.
-Add the argument:

-		speedregions.compiled=your_compiled_speed_rules_filename

-* Using a CompiledSpeedRules file.
-Add the two arguments:

-		speedregions.uncompiled=your_compiled_speed_rules_filename
-		speedregions.tolerance=tolerance_in_metres

-## Choosing the tolerance value
-The tolerance measures how accurate the spatial tree will be.
-Technically speaking, the spatial tree divides the world up into rectangles, assigning each rectangle to a single region.
-The tolerance is the minimum side length of these rectangles; so no rectangle will be created with a side length less than tolerance_in_metres.

-Road edges whose centre is within *tolerance_in_metres* of a region boundary may therefore be placed in the wrong region.
-Generally speaking, the effects of placing an edge already near a region boundary within the wrong region will be small, so tolerance can be a relatively high value.
-The tolerance value should however be signficantly smaller than the approximate width or height of your regions, or your regions will not be represented properly or not even used.
-The building of the spatial tree (i.e. the compilation step) takes a lot longer the smaller the tolerance is and the compiled files will be a lot larger.

-We recommend using a starting value of 1000m and only reducing this if needed.

-## Speed rules configuration
+## Configuration of speed rules data
+You can have as many speed rules as you like in the rules array.
+Each speed rule can define a speed for a road type and a speed multiplier which is applied to a road type when either (a) no speed is specified in the rule for the road type or (b) the OSM *maxspeed* tag was present on the road edge and was used instead of the default speed for the road type.
+The speeds for road types can be set in MILES_PER_HOUR or KM_PER_HOUR depending on the value of the *speedUnit* field.

+Speed rules can have a parent-child hierarchy, where you specify a default set of speeds for an area, for example a country, and give the rule containing these speeds an id.
+Child rules can inherit the default speeds and multiplier from their parent rule if you set their parentId field, and then override the speeds as needed.
+A child rule multiplies its parent's speeds by its *multiplier* field value.

 The following *CompiledSpeedRules* example sets up speeds in MILES_PER_HOUR for different types of roads in the UK, following the OpenStreetMap [highway tag conventions](http://wiki.openstreetmap.org/wiki/Key:highway).
 A rule is setup with id 'TypicalUKSpeeds' to apply to the regionType 'UK', which would correspond to a region covering the whole UK.
 Different rules for regionTypes London and Birmingham are then setup with a parentId of TypicalUKSpeeds and a multiplier of between 0.6-0.8.
 The rules for London and Birmingham will therefore use the speeds setup in their parent rule record (the UK record), but reduced by between 60% and 80%.